grant-nations/machine_learning_fall_23/README.md

 ---
 ---
-# Homework 1 Execution Guide
+# Homework 2 Execution Guide

-This shell script is designed to automate the execution of Python scripts related to problem sets 2b, 3a, and 3b using a Decision Tree model.
+The `run.sh` script is designed to automate the execution of Python scripts related to homework 2.
 Follow the steps below to run the script:

 ## Instructions

 1. **Clone the Repository**

-   Clone or download the repository for homework 1.
+   Clone or download the repository for homework 2.

    ```
    git clone https://github.com/grant-nations/machine_learning_fall_23.git